HKUST-SING/Equipment-SINGLab/Cluster-HKSTP.md

 MaaS server provides baremetal server as a service, DNS service and DHCP service.

+<b> Note: the version of MaaS should be higher than 2.4.0 (come with Ubuntu 18.04) to prevent a bug during commission.
+(Wrong interface name) </b>

+<b> We also use a curtin script for automatically OFED driver installation and interface configuration. link </b>

 ## Network Configuration:

 * First Ethernet port is connected to MGT switch port 33 with IP address of 172.17.0.1/16.